hafolabi/ibcscorpT/README.md

 contains all the sub components used on the system. e.g modal, table.

 # other folders
-the service contains the api configuration and interceptors
+the service contains the api configuration, interceptors and error handling

-the utilz contains the helper functions and the typescript interface file
+the utilz contains the helper functions and the typescript interface file and toast setup

 the assets folder contains all the assets on the system, like images, gif, icon etc.